ericwooley/ericwooley.github.io/_posts/2015-7-10-React-in-Style.markdown

 {% endhighlight %}

-This way we have a completely reusable button, which is unlikely to polute the global varaibles, and has all the convenience of a native component, with all the flexibility of styles that you are used too.
+This way we have a completely reusable button, which is unlikely to pollute the global variables, and has all the convenience of a native component, with all the flexibility of styles that you are used too.